-Finally, how does this generalize for an N-dimensional set, in which no < N-dimensional hyperplane contains a non-linearly-separable subset?
+Finally, how does this generalize for an N-dimensional set, in which $\mathbf{no} < N$ -dimensional hyperplane contains a non-linearly-separable subset?
 For the N-dimensional case, you may state your answer without proof or justification.

-Problem C [2 points]: Run the visualization code in the Jupyter notebook section corresponding to question C. Assume a dataset is not linearly separable.
+Problem C [2 points]: Run the visualization code in the Jupyter notebook section corresponding to question C (report your plots).
+Assume a dataset is not linearly separable.
 Will the Perceptron Learning Algorithm ever converge?
 Why or why not?